CHANCES Instrument Overview

 High-Resolution

-CHANCES will be able to offer detailed high-resolution views of the asteroid's surface with a Ground Sampling Distance (GSD) of 6cm/px from 5 km.
+CHANCES will be able to offer detailed high-resolution views of parts of the asteroid's surface with a Ground Sampling Distance (GSD) of 6cm/px from a distance of 5 km or 1.2cm/px from a distance of 1 km.
+It ideally complements other imagers on board such as the Asteroid Framing Camera (AFC), which have broader fields of view to capture the entire asteroid but at lower resolution.

 Refocusing

 CHANCES has multispectral capabilities at visible range (Vis) and short-wavelength infrared (SWIR).
-Its wavelength range is 400 - 1700 nm and includes 6 different bandpasses.
+Its wavelength range is 400 - 1700 nn covered in 6 broad bandpasses.

 Polarisation Sensing